-Sounds and spelling In English, the relationship between spoken and written language is particularly complicated.
-The same sound can be spelt in different ways, e.g.: • /ao/ slow go loan toe although know • /s/ sell science cent The same letter can be pronounced in different ways, e.g.: the letter u can be pronounced /n/ as in cut, /o/ as in full, /st/ as in sure in British English or /s/ as in busy; the letter s can be pronounced /s/ as in sell, /z/ as in easy, /ʃ/ as in tension or /s/ as in decision.
+Sounds and In English, the relationship between spoken and written language is particularly complicated. spelling The same sound can be spelt in different ways, e.g.: /ao/ slow go loan toe although know /s/ sell science cent The same letter can be pronounced in different ways, e.q.: the letter u can be pronounced /A/ as in cut, /o/ as in full, /o/ as in sure in British English or /u/ as in busy; the letter s can be pronounced /s/ as in sell, /z/ as in easy, /ʃ/ as in tension or /3/ as in decision.
 Using a dictionary Once you are familiar with the phonetic symbols in the table in The sounds of English section, you will be able to use a dictionary to find the pronunciation of any word you are unsure about.
 As well as the sounds in a word, dictionaries also show word stress.
-Look at this dictionary entry for controversial . con-tro-ver-stal /kmntra'v::fol/ adj causing a lot of disagreement, because many people have strong opinions about the subject being discussed The 'sign shows you that the syllable immediately after it is stressed.
-The ,sign shows you that the syllable immediately after it has secondary stress.
+Look at this dictionary entry for controversial . con-tro-ver-sial /kmntro/vs:fol/ adj causing a lot of disagreement, because many people have strong opinions about the subject being discussed The 'sign shows you that the syllable immediately after it is stressed.
+The, sign shows you that the syllable immediately after it has secondary stress.
 The : sign shows you that the vowel is long.
-Simplifications In normal everyday speech, however, words often do not have the same pronunciation as shown in dictionaries.
+Simplifications In normal everyday speech, however, words often do not have the same pronunciation as Jimpuncations in normal every gazy speech, nowever, words orien do not nave the same pronunciation as

+- puncercoirs in normac everyday speech, nowever, words often do not have the same pronuncation as shown in dictionaries.
 This is important for listening.
-Vowels in stressed syllables are usually pronounced clearly, but otherwise speakers make various simplifications:

-- Some sounds are missed out, e.g. facts can sound like 'facs', compete can sound like 'cmpete', characteristic can sound like 'chartristic'. - Some sounds are merged together, e.g. on Monday can sound like 'om Monday', ten groups can sound like 'teng groups', this show can sound like 'thishow'. - Varieties of English English English is of course spoken by some people as a first language, but it is spoken by much larger numbers of people who learn it as an additional language and use it as a lingua franca for international communication.
+Yowels in stressed syllables are usually pronounced clearly, but otherwise speakers make various simplifications: - Some sounds are missed out, e.g. facts can sound like 'facts', compete can sound like 'cmpete', characteristic can sound like 'chartristic'. - Some sounds are merged together, e.g. on Monday can sound like 'om Monday', ten groups can sound like 'teng groups', this show can sound like 'thishow'. - Varieties of English English is of course spoken by some people as a first language, but it is spoken by much larger numbers of people who learn it as an additional language and use it as a lingua franca for international communication.